How to schedule and download the Agent report?

 This metric represents the cumulative count of chats initially assigned to the agent but subsequently transferred to another agent for resolution.

-For instance, if a report is generated covering the period from March 1 to March 20 and the “# chats transferred” column displays a value of 17 for a specific Agent, it signifies that the Agent transferred 17 chats out of the total chats they received during the 20-day duration.
+For instance, if a report is generated covering the period from March 1 to March 20 and the “# chats transferred” column displays a value of 17 for a specific Agent, it signifies that the Agent transferred 17 chats out of the total chats they were assigned during the 20-day duration.

 ChatsResolved